Tankdoz/PUREstack/PUREstack Deploy Instructions.md

 Step 3: Create the necessary directories and permissions
 ---

-  3 a.
+  3a.
 Pi-hole volume directories, files and permissions
 ---
 - Pi-hole runs as root inside the container
 - It can create and manage its own volume directories without manual chown or mkdir